Quarantine and Isolation Support

 For those in isolation, nurse case managers will also follow-up during this time and notify students immediately when they are clear to return to campus.

-All students in isolation or quarantine will receive a self-care kit after their gateway COVID-19 test.
-The kit includes:
+All students in isolation or quarantine are encouraged to prepare a self-care kit.
+Items to put in this kit includes:

 - Digital thermometer (for daily use)

 - Hand sanitizer (for times you can’t wash)

 - Alcohol wipes (for cleaning, as needed)

 - Water bottle (stay hydrated!)

 In partnership with Pacific College of Health and Science (PCHS), students may avail of virtual acupressure and integrative medicine support while in isolation or quarantine.
 Virtual acupuncture includes a one-hour visit with a PCHS provider who will show you medical qigong exercises, dietary and life-style recommendations, and demonstrate acupressure techniques so you can use at anytime to address your complaints.